-We have three reportable operating segments as of June 30, 2006: marine, aviation and land.
-During the three months ended March 31, 2006, we determined that due to expanding business operations, increased infrastructure support and managements' approach to reviewing its results, our activities for fuel sales and related services in the land transportation market would be treated as a separate reportable operating segment.
+We have three reportable operating segments as of September 30, 2006: marine, aviation and land.
+In the first quarter of 2006, we determined that due to expanding business operations, increased infrastructure support and management's approach to reviewing operational results, our activities for fuel sales and related services in the land transportation market would be treated as a separate reportable operating segment.
 Prior to this determination, our land activities were included as part of the aviation reportable operating segment.
 Corporate expenses are allocated to the segments based on usage, where possible, or on other factors according to the nature of the activity.
 We evaluate and manage our business segments using the performance measurement of income from operations.